Pushpa 2: The Rule: Plot

-Pushpa's elder brother, Mohan, later apologises to Pushpa and his family for all the mistreatment he caused and invites them to Kaveri's wedding, accepting them wholly as his family.
-As Pushpa reconciles with his estranged family at Kaveri's wedding, the mysterious figure detonates a bomb at the wedding.
+Mohan, Pushpa's elder brother, later apologises for his past mistreatment and accepts Pushpa and his family, inviting them to Kaveri's wedding.
+In a post-credits scene, as Pushpa reconciles with his estranged family at the wedding, the mysterious figure detonates a bomb.
+The figure could be Bhanwar Singh Shekhavat.

 Production

 Development

 Before the release of Pushpa: The Rise in 2021, the film was announced to release in two parts, with the filmmakers stating that the maiden part would release that year, whereas the latter part would release the next year.
 Initially, 10% of the sequel's footage was shot back-to-back with the first part, however, Sukumar decided to alter the sequel's story.
 The scripting part of the film was completed by July 2022 in Hyderabad.
 The official title, Pushpa 2: The Rule, was announced at the end of Pushpa: The Rise.
 An inaugural muhurat puja ceremony was held on the same day in Hyderabad with the presence of the film's cast and crew.

 Sukumar wrote the film's script while Srikanth Vissa wrote the dialogues.
 Sukumar further retained most of the technicians from previous part including cinematographer Miroslaw Kuba Brozek, editor Karthika Srinivas and Ruben, art director S. Ramakrishna and Monica Nigotre and sound designer Resul Pookutty and Vijay Kumar.
 Deepali Noor and Sheetal Sharma served as costume designers while Preetisheel Singh was hired as character designer.
 Peter Hein, Kecha Khamphakdee, Dragon Prakash and Nabakanta were hired as stunt directors.
 Dance choreographers of the film includes Prem Rakshith, Ganesh Acharya, Sekhar, Vijay Polaki and Shrashti Verma.